hashicorp/consul/website/source/docs/agent/options.html.md

 *   <a name="acl_replication_token_legacy"></a><a href="#acl_replication_token_legacy">`acl_replication_token`</a> -
     **Deprecated in Consul 1.4.0.
 See the [`acl.tokens.replication`](#acl_tokens_replication) field instead.**
     Only used for servers outside the [`primary_datacenter`](#primary_datacenter) running Consul 0.7 or later.
-    When provided, this will enable [
+    When provided, this will enable [ACL replication](https://learn.hashicorp.com/consul/day-2-operations/acl-replication) using this
     ACL replication using this
     token to retrieve and replicate the ACLs to the non-authoritative local datacenter.
 In Consul 0.9.1 and later you can enable ACL replication using [`enable_acl_replication`](#enable_acl_replication)